 Vegan Cookery Class

-I enjoy spending time in the kitchen, however, lack inspiration and find that a lot of recipes in my array of cookbooks often require ridiculous ingredients.
+I enjoy spending time in the kitchen, however, I often lack inspiration and find that a lot of recipes in my array of cookbooks often require hard to source ingredients.
 I’d find myself spending a small fortune on exotic spices and only use them once or twice (like the unopened jar of saffron from 2012 that’s still lingering in the cupboard somewhere) so the idea of learning how to utilise what I already have in the fridge was appealing.

 Duncan from Herb and Spice Catering showed us how to make a vegan tagine housed a filo pastry case with fresh tomato sauce and a couscous side.
 Vegan food isn’t something that I’ve never really had much interest in after a bad experience with tofu but I ate my words (and delicious vegetable dish) after watching him create a speedy, healthy meal using fresh, budget-friendly ingredients.